-Join this 'not to be missed' workshop with South African artist Derric van Rensburg where he will walk you through painting a beautiful lakeside cottage in acrylics.
-Taking place on Thursday 4th March at 3:30pm (UK time).
+Join this 2-3hr workshop with South African artist Derric van Rensburg where he will walk you through painting a beautiful lakeside cottage in acrylics.
+Filmed live on 4th March 2021.
+Towards the end of the workshop (and as a bonus), Derric gives us a little tour of his gallery studio in Cape Town.

 * WATCH VIDEO PREVIEW BELOW *